techservicesillinois/secops-soar-tdx/CONTRIBUTING.md

 export TDX_NETID="{netid}" # Sets requestor to a valid ID on create_ticket. export TDX_APPID=66
+# Do not set ORGNAME or it will override endpoint.
 export TDX_ENDPOINT="help.uillinois.edu"
-export TDX_ORGNAME='University of Illinois'  # Does not seem to matter. export TDX_TIMEZONE='-0500' export TDX_LOGLEVEL='ERROR'
+export TDX_TIMEZONE='-0500'
+export TDX_LOGLEVEL='ERROR'
 ```